Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6800 XT should in theory be a small bit faster than the GeForce RTX 2070 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 6800 XT will be 14% faster than the GeForce RTX 2070 in general, because of its higher bandwidth. (explain)

-Texel RateThe Radeon RX 6800 XT is a lot (about 159%) better at texture filtering than the GeForce RTX 2070. (explain)
+Texel RateThe Radeon RX 6800 XT will be quite a bit (about 159%) better at anisotropic filtering than the GeForce RTX 2070. (explain)

-Pixel RateThe Radeon RX 6800 XT is quite a bit (approximately 159%) better at full screen anti-aliasing than the GeForce RTX 2070, and should be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 6800 XT will be a lot (about 159%) better at anti-aliasing than the GeForce RTX 2070, and also capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison